andrewrubin/min-heap/README.md

 minHeap.isEmpty(); // false
 ```

+---

-## Custom comparison
+## Optional: custom comparison

 MinHeap's default behavior is to directly compare the values of nodes (consider the usage example above, where the inserted values are integers).
 However, if your data takes on a different form, MinHeap allows you to pass a custom comparison callback to its constructor.

 The comparison callback receives two arguments: each is a node to compare within the heap.
 The comparison function is expected to return `true` if the second node passed is greater than the first, and false otherwise (technically "greater than" could mean anything — how you prioritize your data is up to you!).

 "Nodes" in this implementation of a min heap are always objects (specifically, instances of the `HeapNode` class defined in the source code) which MinHeap creates upon calling `insert(value)`.
-You can access the a node's value for comparison via `node.value`.
+You can access a node's value for comparison via `node.value`.

 In the example below, we need the priority of nodes to be based on their values' birth year.